osmond/potential-succotash/README.md

 - Use the Science Panel’s “Use Local Weather” to fetch Temp/RH via Open‑Meteo.
 - Season + VPD factor affects modeled intervals; exposure/soil adjusts micro‑environment.

+## Tailwind Setup

+- Integrated Tailwind via CDN for zero-build usage.
+- See `index.html` head: a minimal `tailwind.config` mirrors the app palette.
+- Existing CSS remains; you can gradually migrate components to utilities.

+Usage examples:
+- Add Tailwind utilities alongside current classes, e.g. `class="btn px-3 py-2 rounded-xl"`.
+- Layout tweaks: `class="grid grid-cols-1 md:grid-cols-2 gap-3"` on lists or panels.

+Production note:
+- For full tree-shaking, you can switch to a build step later (Tailwind CLI/PostCSS).
+For now, the CDN keeps things simple and works with the service worker cache.